perryjoy/Shopping-Mall-Maps/README.md

 2. Large icons if you do not zoom in.
 3. It doesn't work offline.
 4. Not supported at the moment(28.02.2021).
-5. Only in Moscow
+5. Only in Moscow.

 *Pluses:*
 1. Road map around.
 2. Good route between floors.
-3. Shows stocks
+3. Shows stocks.
-4. Search for stores by requirements
+4. Search for stores by requirements.

 ## Contributors:
   Kirillova Arina